MatFil99/OGR-Application/README.txt

-# run application
+# instalation and running application

 # on Windows

+# install
+double click installer-win.bat

+# launch app
-double click ogr-app-win.bat
+double click ogr-run-win.bat

 # on Linux

-double click ogr-app-lin.sh
+# install
-or run script from terminal
+run script from terminal (open terminal in the directory where installers are located) ./installer-lin.sh

-./ogr-app-lin.sh
+# launch app
+./ogr-run-lin.sh